top of page

 The Farm at Harbor House Ranch

-The farm at Harbor House Ranch follows the tenants of organic farming and aims to work within the natural ecosystem using sustainable and responsible agricultural practices with a special focus on building and maintaining soil health – healthy soil means healthy plants that are more resistant to pest or disease pressure.
-Methods such as following a crop rotation, integrating multi-species winter and summer cover cropping including green manures, flail mowing as a means of terminating a crop and establishing and enhancing biodiversity are just a few examples of a management program that work through strengthening natural processes.
-In the coming months and years, the farm will expand and diversify through adding perennial hedgerows, fruit trees, and edible shrubs, all of which will provide homes to beneficial insects and flora as well as adding season extension infrastructure which will allow the farm to grow a greater variety of crops.
+The farm at Harbor House Ranch follows the tenants of organic farming and aims to work within the natural ecosystem using sustainable and responsible agricultural practices with a special focus on building and maintaining soil health – healthy soil means healthy plants that are more resistant to pest and disease pressure.
+Methods such as following a crop rotation, use of cover cropping, nutrient recycling by means of reincorporating flail mowed crop stands and cover crop and establishing and enhancing biodiversity are just a few examples of a management program that work through strengthening natural processes.
+An ecological approach helps to provide homes to beneficial insects and flora and utilizes holistic strategies rather than symptomatic strategies often seen in agricultural practices.
 All of the above align with the ethos of the Harbor House Inn and its commitment to sustainability while simultaneously supporting local food economies.

 BH-Harbor-House-37.JPG